Karen-Ariel/Molecular-Flourescence---K-L/README.md

 # Section 1 - Constant Length Changing Concentration

-input spreadsheet with spectra so it integrates outputs spreadsheet with integration values
+Integral - Input spreadsheet with spectra, outputs a new spreadsheet that integrates each sheet from a specific value.

-linear fit concentration with integration and does a poly fit - order 1 for linear order 3 for poly outputs grpah
+linear Fit -  Takes the spreadsheet output from the integral code and creates a graph with a polynomial fitting - order 1 for a linear fit, order 3 for the poly fit used in the paper.

 # Section 2 - Constant Concentration Differing Length

-code that
+photo code - Takes the photograph of the fluorescent sample as input, outputs light intensity as a function of distance x at a specific height in the photograph.

+Linear fit and poly fit - same as in previous section, makes a fitting and graph of order one and order 3.

 # Section 3 - Polariton
 Find peaks - Input a spreadsheet with spectrum measurements, each measurement in a different sheet.
 Outputs a spreadsheet with the wavelength of the top two peaks in the measurements.